go-vikunja/vikunja/docs/content/doc/setup/reverse-proxies.md

 For this setup to work you must assign the containers on the same network your NPM is.
 If you have ports exposed in the yaml you don't have to.

-You can find your instance id by running `docker ps`:
+You can find your NPM instance id by running `docker ps`:

 ![2022-01-06_13-47](https://user-images.githubusercontent.com/76781738/148378509-e56829c9-59d6-4ad5-af13-e94412c2a18e.png)